HugoMatilla/JavaScriptCheatSheet/README.md

 ```

 ## Execution Phase
 Executes the code line by line.

 ## Single Threaded Synchronous Execution
-One at a time in order.
+One at a time, in order.

 ## Function invocation
 Execute, run a function.